Academic Profile : Faculty

 My current research, which builds upon my postdoctoral work back in Hong Kong, involves the comparative exploration of the poetics of medievalism in the British tradition on the one hand, and the work of the legendary Hong Kong author Jin Yong—a pioneer of historical wuxia fiction—on the other.
 To that end, I'm currently conducting a reassessment of the popular comparison between Jin Yong and J. R. R. Tolkien, which I hope to develop eventually into a monograph.
 My first article on the subject was the joint recipient of ANZAMEMS's 2021 Philippa Maddern ECR Publication Prize.

 I'm also undertaking a couple of translation projects which dovetail with my research: I'm currently working on a collaborative project to produce a volume of scholarly English translations of several medieval Icelandic romances; and, separately, I'm also contracted to produce the first official English translation of Jin Yong's The Demi-Gods and Semi-Devils 天龍八部.

-Hui, J. Y. H., 'A Serendipitous Comparison?
-Jin Yong and J. R. R. Tolkien: Genre, Prosimetrum and Modern Medievalism East and West', Comparative Critical Studies 18:2–3 (forthcoming 2021).
+Awarded by ANZAMEMS, jointly to J. Y. H. Hui, 'A Serendipitous Comparison?
+Jin Yong and J. R. R. Tolkien: Genre, Prosimetrum and Modern Medievalism East and West', Comparative Critical Studies 18:2–3 (2021), 285–307.